RI trooper’s service weapon stolen in Federal Hill car break

 PROVIDENCE, R.I.
-(WPRI) – A Rhode Island Star trooper’s service weapon was stolen after his personal vehicle was broken into while off duty in Providence, the Target 12 Investigators have learned.
+(WPRI) – A Rhode Island state trooper’s service weapon was stolen after his personal vehicle was broken into while off duty in Providence, the Target 12 Investigators have learned.

 State Police Maj.
 Timothy Sanzi confirmed the weapon was stolen from the trooper’s vehicle at the corner of Pequot and Federal streets on Federal Hill Friday night.